 - a.
 Annual Submission of HEDIS IDSS Data.
-The MCOP is required to collect, report, and submit to ODM self-reported, audited HEDIS data for the full set of HEDIS measures reported by the MCOP to NCQA for MyCare Ohio members per ODM's Specifications for the Collection and Submission of MyCare Ohio Self-Reported, Audited HEDIS Results.
+The MCOP is required to collect, report, and submit to ODM, as specified in Appendix T, Chart of Deliverables self-reported, audited HEDIS data for the full set of HEDIS measures reported by the MCOP to NCQA for MyCare Ohio members per ODM's Specifications for the Collection and Submission of MyCare Ohio Self-Reported, Audited HEDIS Results.
 The self-reported, audited HEDIS data are due to ODM no later than five business days after the NCQA due date. - b.
 Annual Submission of Final HEDIS Audit Report (FAR).
-The MCOP is required to submit to ODM its FAR that contains the audited results for the full set of HEDIS measures reported by the MCOP to NCQA for MyCare Ohio members.
+The MCOP is required to submit to ODM its FAR, as specified in Appendix T, Chart of Deliverables, that contains the audited results for the full set of HEDIS measures reported by the MCOP to NCQA for MyCare Ohio members.
 This shall include all HEDIS measures referenced in Appendix M. The FAR is due to ODM no later than five business days after the NCQA due date.